Why has DNA evidence not yet unmasked the Zodiac Killer?

-This article originally appeared in the March 2007 issue of San Francisco Magazine.
+This article originally appeared in the March 2007 issue of San Francisco Magazine, shortly before the release of David Fincher’s feature film about the Zodiac Killer.
 This current version has undergone minor edits and updates for purposes of clarity and context.

-I worked closely with retired SFPD homicide inspector Michael Maloney during the writing of this article, interviewing him on numerous occasions about many different aspects of the case and the politics at SFPD that surrounded it.
+During my research and reporting for this article, I worked closely with retired SFPD homicide inspector Michael Maloney, interviewing him on numerous occasions about many different aspects of the case and the politics at SFPD that surrounded it.
 Maloney had retired highly disillusioned with the SFPD and their handling of this case, particularly the DNA investigation that he attempted to conduct with his partner Kelly Carroll.
 Tragically, Maloney died from a heart attack shortly before this article was set to run.